MARRIAGE VISA PATTAYA

 Nextkeyboard_arrow_right

-Our staff of immigration consultants is here to assist you if you have any questions.
-You can contact us, and we'll respond to you as soon as we can with advice on which visa would be ideal for you.
-We provide a FREE consultation during which we can go over your alternatives and thoroughly assess your circumstances.
+Our immigration consultants are here to assist you if you have any questions.
+Contact us, and we will respond as soon as we can with advice on which visa would be ideal for you.
+We provide a FREE consultation during which we will go over your alternatives and thoroughly assess your circumstances.

-Renew Marriage Visa Pattaya Marriage Visa Extension pattaya
+Extend / Renew Marriage Visa Pattaya Marriage Visa Extension

-• Proof of Cohabitation: This could include a house registration, lease agreement, or other documents showing you live together.
+• Proof of Cohabitation: A house registration or lease agreement showing you and your spouse live together.

 Annual renewals are mandatory.
 Thai Immigration treats renewals as full re-evaluations, requiring the same documentation as your original application.